-In truth, understanding small business marketing in one fell swoop is a tall order, and new marketing tactics emerge every day.
+In truth, understanding all aspects of small business marketing is a tall order, and new marketing tactics emerge every day.
 It’s a highly subjective practice, too.
-Depending on your goals, customer base, market niche, branding, and simple preference, a marketing tactic that works for one small business may not work at all for yours.
+Depending on your goals, customer base, market niche, branding, and preference, a marketing tactic that works for one small business may not work for yours.

 While you can certainly implement any of the following marketing tactics on impulse, making informed decisions about which to use will always be more effective than throwing things at the wall and seeing what sticks.

 Yes, planning your small business marketing strategy requires a good amount of preliminary research.
-But that work will pay off when you start to see the dividends (we promise).
+But that work will pay off when you start to see the dividends.
 Here’s where to start.

 First, get clear on what you’re hoping to accomplish with your marketing campaign, and also how your marketing efforts will help you reach your overall business goals.
 Start by pinpointing your unique selling proposition (USP).
 You should be highlighting what makes you stand out from your competitors in all of your marketing materials.